skhiggins/KLC_Guide/README.md

         followed by a timestamp.

     # For R:
-    moudule load R/4.1.1 # module avail R to see what versions are available ls -ltr scripts # I always run this first to make sure the scripts I
+    module load R/4.1.1 # `module avail R` to see what versions are available ls -ltr scripts # I always run this first to make sure the scripts I
                     # want to run uploaded correctly.
     nohup R CMD BATCH --vanilla -q scripts/scriptname.R logs/scriptname.log &